xtuml/training/courses/System Modeling with the xtUML Editor/Getting to Know Eclipse - Workspaces & Projects/Lesson quiz.md

 __Type:__ Radio Buttons

-__Question:__ Git repositories should be located inside a workspace?
+__Question:__ Git repositories should be located on disk inside a workspace?

 __Choices:__
   - A: True